COISPA/RDBqc/RDBqc/README.md

 ### Plot of total landing by gear and fishery

-The function allows to visual check the time series of landing volumes by fishery of a selected species.
+The function `MEDBS_plot_land_vol` allows to visual check the time series of landing volumes by fishery of a selected species.
 The function returns a plot of the total landing time series by fishery and gear.

 ``` r
 MEDBS_plot_land_vol(data=Landing_tab_example,MS="ITA",GSA=9,SP="DPS")